Term 4 Overview

 Other Learning Areas

-If you would like to support your child’s learning at home, here are some things you can do:
+If you would like to support your child’s learning at home.
+Plesae find following some things you can do.

-- Write at home – it can be about anything.
+Write at home, this can be about anything.
 The more short pieces your child can write, the better writer they will become.